Prerequisites

 In your AWS account, create a new symmetric KMS key:Step 2: Create a cross-account IAM role

 KnoxCall assumes a role in your account using STS.
-Create an IAM role with the following trust policy — replace<KNOXCALL_AWS_ACCOUNT_ID> with the value shown in your KnoxCall admin UI under Settings → Security → Tenant KMS:
+Create an IAM role with the following trust policy — replace<KNOXCALL_AWS_ACCOUNT_ID> with KnoxCall’s AWS account ID, shown in the BYOK setup wizard (Settings → Security → Tenant Master Key → Customer KMS → Set up BYOK, AWS step).
+The wizard also renders this exact trust policy ready to paste, with the account ID and your external ID already substituted.

 <your-chosen-external-id> — you’ll enter it in KnoxCall.
 Using an external ID prevents confused-deputy attacks.